vuejs/v2.vuejs.org/src/v2/guide/components.md

 </div>
 ```

-It's often simpler to use the shorthand syntax for `v-bind`:
+You can also use the shorthand syntax for `v-bind`:

 ``` html
 <child :my-message="parentMsg"></child>